sunshine69/gnote/README.md

 Click the `cmd` button to turn it into run a external command on the sections/or the whole content.
 In here you can run `sed` or `perl` etc. You do not need to quote - example like type `sed s/^/#/g` to add `#` at the begining of the line.

+If you type `gopher-lua` then it will trigger to use the internal lua5.1 VM inpterpreter and will run the note (or selection content) as lua code.
+See [gopher-lua](https://github.com/yuin/gopher-lua) for more.
+I include some libraries as well, gluare (allow golang regexp syntax to use), gluahttp (http client), gopher-json, gluayaml (handle json and yaml), gluacrypto (some simple crypto func).
+Please refer to this site for examples of usage.

+This allows us to use text processing features without any external command.
+For more about Lua programming language see [this](https://www.lua.org).

 It works by taking the note content or selection, write it to a temporary file with the extention detected by the highlight button and run the command you type using the file path as the last argument.